 When I am a coyote, this is where I go to watch my family.
 It gives me perspective, peace, and a truly powerful sense of place.
-It has a campfire spot naturally arranged in the center of boulders that have been shaped (by the Mother) into chairs, chaise lounger, table, and benches.
+It has a campfire spot naturally arranged in the center of boulders that have been shaped (by the Mother) into outdoor furniture.
 There is a nearby river access point, enough developed flat areas to accommodate a couple of tents and 5-6 people.

-We'll provide five gallons of water and fire prevention tools (AGAIN, NO FIRES IN THE SUMMER OR FALL), communal composting toilets, and outdoor kitchen or use your camp stoves and simply stay clear of the house entirely for maximum seclusion.
+We can provide five gallons of water and firewood upon request for a small fee and provide fire prevention tools in central locations around the land (AGAIN, NO FIRES IN THE SUMMER OR FALL).
+Toilets are composting or chemical.
+The outdoor kitchen can be used or use your camp stoves and simply stay clear of the house entirely for maximum seclusion.
 The toilets and kitchen are located near the house which is a 3-5 minute walk from the site.

-You provide tents, tent footprint (tarp), lights, sleeping bags, food, wood, and other stuff.
-Showers are the river (NO SOAP of ANY KIND IN THE RIVER.
+You provide tents, tent footprint (tarp), lights, sleeping bags, food, insect repellant, wood, and other stuff.
+There is an outdoor , hot water shower and the river (NO SOAP of ANY KIND IN THE RIVER.
 CARRY WATER 5 FEET AWAY FOR THE WATER, LATHER UP AND RINSE ON THE SHORE)

-FIRES ONLY PERMITTED IN WINTER AND SPRING when fire restrictions are lifted.
+FIRES at campsites ONLY PERMITTED IN WINTER AND SPRING when fire restrictions are lifted.
 Bring your own wood.

 NO CHARMINE FLOWERS!
 Peeing is fine away from trails and tent sites.
 Ladies, do not leave your TP behind, buried or otherwise.
 We will mail it back to you.
 NO DEFECATION EXCEPT at the Latrines, no matter your LNT expertise.

 Habitat Restoration is Recreation